Cohomological Tensor Functors on Representations of the General Linear Supergroup: Mixed tensors and ground states

 \begin{lem} \cite{Heidersdorf-mixed-tensors} $DS(R_n(\lambda)) = R_{n-1}(\lambda) $ holds unless $R_n(\lambda)$ is projective, in which case $DS(R_n(\lambda)) =0$. \end{lem}

 Note that the vanishing of $R_n(\lambda)_x$ in the projective case is just a special case of lemma \ref{van} (i) and (ii).

 {\it Proof}.
 An easy computation shows that under the Duflo-Serganova functor the standard representation of $\g_n$ is mapped to the standard representation of $\g_{n-1}$.
-Since any indecomposable mixed tensor module is in the image of a tensor functor from Deligne's category $Rep(Gl_0)$ \cite{Comes-Wilson} the result follows from the commutative diagram The kernel of $F_n$ is the set of bipartitions with $k(\lambda) > n$, the kernel of $F_{n-1}$ the set of bipartitions with $k(\lambda) \geq n$.
-Hence $R(\lambda) \in ker(DS)$ if and only if $k(\lambda) = n$ which is equivalent to $R(\lambda)$ projective.
+Since any indecomposable mixed tensor module is in the image of a tensor functor from Deligne's category $Rep(Gl_0)$ \cite{Comes-Wilson} the result follows from the commutative diagram The kernel of $F_n$ consists of the $R(\lambda)$ with $k(\lambda) > n$, the kernel of $F_{n-1}$consists of the $R(\lambda)$ with $k(\lambda) \geq n$ Hence $R(\lambda) \in ker(DS)$ if and only if $k(\lambda) = n$ which is equivalent to $R(\lambda)$ projective.

 {\bf Example}.
 As in section \ref{sec:strategy} put $\A_{S^i} :=R((i),(1^i)) \in {\calR}_n$.
 By lemma \ref{stable2} we have $(\A_{S^i})_x = \A_{S^i}$ for all $i\geq 1$.

 \begin{cor} Every indecomposable projective module of ${\calR}_{n-1}$ is in the image of $DS$. \end{cor}